naimamccall/Remote-Desktop/README.md

 <p>
 <img width="3004" height="1944" alt="image" src="https://github.com/user-attachments/assets/d8d69fde-f327-49d1-aae2-99576e76d53d" />
 <p>
  Azure allows users to utilize it's environments in versitile ways.
-One of them being virtual machine.
-Creating a virtual machine will require proper configuration to insure the system runs accuratly.
-Creating a recource group with a unique name within the account being used is the first step.
+One of them being virtual machines.
+Creating a virtual machine will require proper configuration to insure the system runs proficiently.
+In order to build a virtual machine, you must start by creating a recource group.
+Make sure to give the recourse group a unique name.
 A virtual machine name must be established as well as a region and zone.
-The image will determine what OS will be entered when using the virtual machine.
+An image must be selected which will determine what OS will be working when using the virtual machine.
 For the sake of this lab Windows 11 will be selected.
+A username and password will be established for the virtual machien in this page as well, it is important to keep note of what username and password is ultimately used.
 It is important to check of the box at the bottom of this section for confirmation.
 </p>
 <br />